Christy Park, Executive Director

 Brighid Greene, Communications Associate

-Brighid Greene, a native to the golden state, is now in New York to facilitate the exhibition and creation of dance film from the perspective of a dance artist.
-She’s danced in music videos for Zola Jesus and Friend Roulette, been on stage at Incubator Arts Project, La MaMa, and in Performa 11, and works with choreographers Katie Rose McLaughlin and Dan O’Neil, Benn Rasmussen, and Alissa Horowitz among others.
+Brighid Greene, a native to the golden state now lives and works in New York, facilitating the exhibition and creation of dance film from the perspective of a dance artist.
+She’s danced in music videos for various Brooklyn bands, been on stage at Incubator Arts Project, Invisible Dog, La MaMa, and in Performa 11, and has worked with with Katie Rose McLaughlin, Dan O’Neil, Benn Rasmussen, and Alissa Horowitz.
+Currently, she is performing in the 2012 New York Times Critic’s Pick immersive theater experience Then She Fell.
 She champions for dance by serving on the Dance/NYC Junior Committee and presented at the 2012 Dance USA Conference in San Francisco on developing a blueprint for implementing similar peer-governed committees.
 Brighid came to New York by way of New York University’s Tisch School of the Arts where she received a BFA in Dance and a double major in Religious Studies and graduated with the J.S.
 Seidman Award.
+More about her other projects brighidgreene.com.

 - Recent college graduate or currently pursuing a Bachelor’s degree with a 3.0 GPA or higher.